-Online Identity Verification / Digital Onboarding
+Online Identity Verification

-The Digital Onboarding Toolkit allows system integrators and solution developers to easily implement online identity verification or digital onboarding applications.
+The Digital Onboarding Toolkit allows system integrators and solution developers to easily implement remote identity verification or digital onboarding applications.
 The identity of a customer (or in general, the identity of any user) is verified by matching their selfie with their identity document face portrait.

 This can be done using the customer’s smartphone or notebook with our industry-leading facial biometric and liveness detection algorithms.
 After the identity document is captured, DOT can recognize all the data fields of the identity document and extract the data by using our proprietary OCR technology, which is available as a backend service.